RonaldMariah/ronaldmariah.github.io/_pages/about.md

 ---
 # Who am I?

-Ronald Mariah is a Senior DevOps Enigneer at Equal Experts.
+Ronald Mariah is a Director @ RM Konsult and Senior DevOps Enigneer @ Equal Experts.
 An Honours graduate in Computer Science at the University of KwaZulu-Natal, Ronald is passionate about contributing to the communities in and around Durban.

 <div id="badges" class="img-container">